HIPAA-aware PDF tools. Zero PHI uploads.

 No transit, no retention

 Files don't reach our servers.
-By design — there is no upload endpoint to attack, subpoena, or breach.
+By design, there is no upload endpoint to attack, subpoena, or breach.

 Metadata scrub

-Strips embedded device IDs (DICOM/EHR exports), software signatures, prior editor names, and hidden annotation layers.
+Redaction rebuilds the file from scratch, stripping embedded device IDs (DICOM/EHR exports), software signatures, prior editor names, and hidden annotation layers.

 Searchable PDF (OCR)

 Digitize legacy paper records on-device.
-OCR runs in your browser — no cloud OCR service ever sees a scanned chart.
+OCR runs in your browser.
+No cloud OCR service ever sees a scanned chart.

 A Business Associate Agreement exists to govern how a third party handles PHI on a covered entity's behalf.
 The HIPAA Privacy Rule defines a business associate as a person or organization that creates, receives, maintains, or transmits protected health information for a function or activity on behalf of a covered entity.

-Note: KeptPDF does not claim to be "HIPAA compliant" — compliance is a property of your covered entity, not of a vendor.
+Note: KeptPDF does not claim to be "HIPAA compliant."
+Compliance is a property of your covered entity, not of a vendor.
 We are HIPAA-aware: built so that using us does not create new disclosures to manage.

 Pricing for practices.

-- PHI redaction with audit cert
+- PHI redaction with SHA-256 audit certificate

 - Metadata scrub + on-device OCR